OPENER-next/OpenStop/docs/BUILD.md

 flutter build ${platform} --release --dart-define=THUNDERFOREST_API_KEY=${api key} --dart-define=IS_RELEASE=true [--flavor standard]
 ```

-The app uses a package to automatically generate icons for all plattforms.
+The app uses a package to automatically generate icons for all platforms.
 If you modify the corresponding entries under `flutter_icons:` in `pubspec.yaml` or replace the icon images, you have to execute the following command for the modifications to take effect:
 ```console
 flutter pub run flutter_launcher_icons
 ```